 In a skillet, over high heat, saute the onions in 3-4 tablespoons oil, constantly mixing with a spoon until golden in color.
 Add the carrots, bell pepper and saute for another 3-4 minutes.
 Add a ladle of broth from the pot with the chicken into the skillet, quickly cover with the lid and let the vegetables cook on low for about 7-8 minutes.

 In a separate pot, bring about 2 qts of water to boil.
 Drop the noodles and cook until al dante.
 Drain and rinse with warm water.

 Once the chicken is almost ready, drop the cubed potatoes and let them cook until soft, but not falling apart, about 10 minutes.

 When the potatoes are cooked, take out the meat into a separate dish and shred it into small pieces using mixer with a paddle attachment, or two forks.

-Transfer the vegetables from the skillet into the pot, add canned beans, mushrooms, shredded chicken, noodles, salt, pepper (to taste) and garlic.
+Transfer the vegetables from the skillet into the pot, add 1 can canned beans, 1 cup mushrooms, shredded chicken, 1.5 cup noodles, salt, pepper (to taste) and 1 garlic.
 Let the soup come to boil.